 As Boston University, students you have full access to the BU Library-even if you do not live in Boston.
 From any computer, you can gain access to anything at the library that is electronically formatted.
-To connect to the library, use the link http://www.bu.edu/library.
 You may use the library's content whether you are connected through your online course or not, by confirming your status as a BU community member using your Kerberos.